Material Disclosure: Actio's Risk Assessment Solution

 - Custom reports, using only the information designated by the supplier, can be generated and distributed to the customer.
 Customers granted access only see the information designated by the supplier

 - Secure platform has multiple levels of access control and provides an audit trail of who

 - Database-driven platform provides unparalleled flexibility to quickly adapt to changes in global regulatory directives, product formulations, etc.

 - Global solution supports multiple languages and formats

 - Delivered as Software as a Service (SaaS) with no hardware and software to purchase, install and maintain providing faster time to benefit and lower total cost of ownership

 - Material Disclosure supports VeriSign’s secure Socket Layer (SSL) technology ensuring secure flow of data throughout the supply chain

-Contact us at your convenience to find out how Material Disclosure supply chain collaboration software would work for your quality efforts, compliance, and your company as a whole.
+Contact us today to find out how Material Disclosure risk assessment software would work for your company.